albar965/littlenavmap-manual/en/README.md

 Note that the flight plan drag and drop editing is based on the assumption that a direct connection between departure and destination already exists.

-Always select departure and destination first if you like to build you flight plan manually.
+Always select departure and destination first if you would like to build you flight plan manually.
 This will connect both with a great circle line.
 Based on this line you can start to add navaids to your flight plan.

 The following functionality is available:

 *   Click on a flight plan leg: Starts editing and adds a new waypoint depending on where the next click is done:
 *   *   On a single airport and navaid: Object is inserted into the flight plan segment.
-    *   On multiple airports or navaids: A menu pops up that allows to select the object to be inserted.
+    *   On multiple airports or navaids: A menu pops up that allows you to select the object to be inserted.
     *   No airport and no navaid: A user defined position is inserted to the flight plan.
 *   Click on waypoint: Starts editing and replaces the clicked waypoint with an object depending on where the next click is done:
 *   *   On a single airport and navaid: Object replaces the clicked waypoint.